hanxunyu/Stream3D-VLM/README.md

 **Illustration of our data generation pipeline.** Guided by a comprehensive task taxonomy spanning five cognitive competencies and three temporal interaction modes, the pipeline leverages detailed metadata from RGB-D video streams and a hybrid generation strategy to construct a large-scale spatio-temporal 3D QA dataset and the Stream3D-Bench for evaluating online 3D spatial understanding.

-We provide the training datasets and **Stream3D-Bench** [yuxinhk/N3D-VLM](https://huggingface.co/yuxinhk/N3D-VLM) in Hugging Face 🤗.
+We provide the training datasets and **Stream3D-Bench** [XXXX](https://huggingface.co/yuxinhk/N3D-VLM) in Hugging Face 🤗.

 ## 📦️ Pre-trained models
-We provide the pre-trained models [yuxinhk/N3D-VLM](https://huggingface.co/yuxinhk/N3D-VLM) in Hugging Face 🤗.
+We provide the pre-trained models [XXXX](https://huggingface.co/yuxinhk/N3D-VLM) in Hugging Face 🤗.

 ## 🚀 Training

 ## 🤖 Inference
-We provide three examples for the inference of N3D-VLM.
-You could check the source files in `data` directory, where `*.jpg` are the source images and `*.npz` are the monocular point clouds obtained by using [MoGe2](https://github.com/microsoft/moge).
 ```
 # inference
 python demo.py